Maternal mental health

 In Mozambique, the protocol for perinatal depression management was integrated into national postnatal consultation guidelines in 2023.

-Below you can find sample protocols, training and mentoring tools, a take-home booklet (Mozambique), and briefs summarizing intervention steps and results.
+Below, you can find sample protocols, training and mentoring tools, a take-home booklet (Mozambique), and briefs summarizing intervention steps and results.

-In Kenya, in 2022, PATH joined forces with Homabay County, USAID’s Nuru Ya Mtoto project and KMET to co-create and pilot a group-based parenting package for adolescent girls and young women (AGYW) who are mothers, to be delivered within DREAMS, the USAID HIV prevention program.
+In Kenya, in 2022, PATH joined forces with Homabay County, USAID’s Nuru Ya Mtoto project, and KMET to co-create and pilot a group-based parenting package for adolescent girls and young women (AGYW) who are mothers, to be delivered within DREAMS, the USAID HIV prevention program.
 While 15% of 18–19 year-olds taking part in DREAMS activities in the project were mothers, there were no interventions specifically addressing their needs as parents.
 Based on over ten focus group discussions with the girls, a support and learning program was developed to strengthen the girls’ mental health, co-parenting skills, and provision of adequate nutrition and early learning opportunities for their children.
 Additionally, to allow the girls to bring their children along, community volunteers were trained to engage in structured play with children using local playthings, while their mothers were taking part in the program.

 Pilot assessment results suggested a decrease in moderate depression and in physical partner violence, increased engagement of partners, and improvements in practices around child feeding, early learning, and positive discipline.